COAST-Lab/c3po/Documentation/readme.md

 14. Open the serial monitor: Command Palette -> 'Particle: Serial Monitor'
     - Select 'yes' if prompted whether you want to 'automatically reconnect when port is closed'
 15. If successful, serial monitor should read:

 # INSERT PHOTO

+** Please note: SD cards formatted as exFAT need to be reformatted as FAT32 for the Adalogger FeatherWing.

 ## Wiring Diagram Assembly